Phone: 0161 214 1500

 Environmental, Water and Nuisance

 David is Regulatory Counsel with expertise in Environmental Law.
-He has significant experience with PINS and the public inquiry procedure, especially with NRW.
+He has significant experience with PINS and the public inquiry procedure & NRW.

 He was counsel in the leading environmental case of Jagger succeeding in the Court of Appeal to overturn a conviction concerning the definition of controlled waste.